LogtalkDotOrg/logtalk3/manuals/sources/tutorial/lists.rst

 lists.
 However, we do not want to repeat the predicate directives in the new object.
 Therefore, what we need is to split the object's protocol from the object's implementation by defining a new Logtalk entity known as a protocol.
-Logtalk protocols are compilations units, at the same level as objects and categories.
+Logtalk protocols are compilation units, at the same level as objects and categories.
 That said, let us define a ``listp``
 protocol: